Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 fried food in a platter with sauces

-Their medical advice is to get rid of trans fat in your food by using oils with polyunsaturated fats, avoiding fast and fried foods, and opting for meat with low trans fats such as chicken, lean pork, lean beef, or fish that is high in omega 3 essential fatty acids.
+I recommend eliminating trans fat in your food by using oils high in polyunsaturated fats, avoiding fast and fried foods, and opting for meats with low trans fats, such as chicken, lean pork, beef, or fish rich in omega-3s.

 4. Lack of Physical Activity